 “All work must be conducted on a voluntary basis, and not under threat of any penalty or sanctions.
 The Supplier shall not use any form of forced, bonded, indentured, trafficked, slave or prison labour.
 Workers must not be required to lodge "deposits" or their identity papers with their employer.
-All workers should be provided free and unrestricted access to potable water and clean toilet facilities.”
+All workers should be provided free and unrestricted access to portable water and clean toilet facilities.”
 As used in the Code of Practice the term “Supplier” includes but is not limited to vendors, agents, factories, sub-contractors and material & component Suppliers.

-Our supply chains are global and complex especially below the first tier of finished goods suppliers.
+Our supply chains are global and complex especially below the first tier of finished goods Suppliers.
 To ensure we utilise our resources effectively in monitoring compliance with our Code of Practice (which includes the requirement that the Supplier shall not use any form of forced, bonded, indentured, trafficked, slave or prison labour), Clarks uses a geographic assessment of risk as an initial indicator.
 Following a review, in early 2017 Clarks adopted the British Standards Institute (BSI) SCREEN system threat ratings which provides a more comprehensive and granular geographic assessment.
 This includes information sources relevant to the use of forced labour in each country.

-The audits are undertaken against criteria that assess the level of compliance by the facility to the working condition standards set out in Clarks Code of Practice.
+Our audits are undertaken against criteria that assess the level of compliance by the facility to the working condition standards set out in Clarks Code of Practice.
 The audit process includes a review of business licences and relevant documentation, interviews with management and workers and an inspection of all areas of the facility site.

 In the first instance, we want the information gathered through our audit program to be used by the factories to take action to improve conditions where necessary.
 It is also used to inform both operational and strategic sourcing decisions at all tiers of our supply chain.
 The audit results are incorporated in the Balanced Scorecard used for the performance monitoring of footwear suppliers.
 Audits were updated in 2017 to reflect indicators of forced labour.

 Key performance indicators - Whistleblowing

-Summary reports from our global external whistle blowing service are provided to our Group Head of Legal in the first instance and subsequently reported on to the Group Head of Legal and the Group Director of Risk Management & Internal Audit and the Board Audit Committee.
+Summary reports from our global external whistle blowing service are provided to our Group Head Compliance in the first instance and subsequently reported on to the Group Head of Legal and the Group Director of Risk Management & Internal Audit and the Board Audit Committee.
 The Board Audit Committee has responsibility for reviewing the Company’s policies and processes on whistleblowing and legal compliance.
-From 2017, we will specifically monitor the number of reported incidents to the whistleblowing service related to modern slavery, forced labour or human trafficking and report these in our future MSA statements, there were none in 2017.
+We monitor the type of incidents and should any occur would report these in our future MSA statements, there were none in 2017.
 We intend to expand the scope of our Whistleblowing facility to franchises and contractors over 2018 and have already started this in India as it is a high-risk location.

 Chief Executive Officer,